-- Because more and more people like to do their own research, marketing is taking a bigger role alongside sales in lead management.
+1. Because more and more people like to do their own research, marketing is taking a bigger role alongside sales in lead management.
 Inbound marketing activities and online content are becoming crucial aspects of this process.
-Outbound sales are no longer sufficient; and
+Outbound sales are no longer sufficient and:

-As a CMO, are you ready to take over these responsibilities (and many more):
+As a CMO, you should be ready to take over the following responsibilities (and many more):

 - SHORTENING THE SALES CYCLE: You don't want prospects loitering in the funnel.
 It might be fun for the leads but it costs you money.
 Perhaps more importantly, it creates noise that prohibits you from identifying real prospects.
 Shorten your sales cycle by keeping leads moving forward in the funnel = the right content at the right time using the right channel.

 - MAXIMIZING REVENUE PER CUSTOMER: Detecting upsell and cross-sell opportunities is a daunting task especially if you have many customers and many products.
 You need to come up with a system in which you analyze the purchase behavior of your customers and use that information to create targeted upsell and cross-sell campaigns.
 And, remember that revenue maximisation isn't just about upsell and cross-sell.
 It also means ensuring that your current customers renew their contracts.

 - INCREASING LOYALTY: Don’t forget your existing loyal customers, who are often more profitable than new ones: They tend to buy more, buy more often, complain less, give you more feedback, and are your best advocates.
 A good way to monitor customer loyalty is the Net Promoter System.